UDADeveloper/udacapidocs/docs/guide/12-test-form.md

 ![An image](/images/s5_1-draftQRCode.png)

-**Step 5.2** Click QR Code image and scan it with your ODK Collect or download it to share with your colleagues who will test the survey form
+**Step 5.2** Click QR Code image and scan it with your [ODK Collect](/guide/15-odk-collect.html) application or download it to share with your colleagues who will test the survey form.

 ![An image](/images/s5_2-DownloadDraftQRCode.png)